-December drizzle and Black Friday bombardments: here comes the melancholy of mayhem.
+December drizzle and Black Friday bombardments.
+Shoot me.

 I should be shopping.